-You do not have the right to object to the processing of your personal information for risk stratification for indirect care purpose such as understanding the local population needs and plan for future requirement in line with Section 251 NHS Act 2006.
+You do not have the right to object to the processing of your personal information for risk stratification for indirect care purpose such as understanding the local population needs and plan for future requirement.

 You have the right to opt-out of: Summary Care Record, NHS Digital - National Data Opt-Out.